 A guide to EV charging in the public sector

-Public EV charging infrastructure plays a key role in making electric vehicles more accessible, reducing emissions and supporting sustainable transportation.
 Unlike private setups at homes or workplaces, public EV charge points have to serve a wide range of drivers while balancing investments, regulations and user experience.

-For local governments, businesses and investors, setting up public EV charging can be a profitable and impactful decision, but it does come with unique considerations.
-This guide breaks down everything you need to know, from choosing the right chargers to navigating regulations and selecting the best payment models.
+This guide breaks down everything you need to know, from choosing the right charging stations to understanding regulations and selecting the best payment models.

 Public vs private EV charging